PIETER VERMEULEN

 My first book, Geoffrey Hartman: Romanticism after the Holocaust, was republished in paperback by Continuum in 2012.
 I published a second monograph with Palgrave Macmillan in 2015, entitled Contemporary Literature and the End of the Novel: Creature, Affect, Form, on the paradoxical productivity of intimations of the end of the novel in early twenty-first-century fiction.
 The book discusses the work of, among others, J.M.
 Coetzee, Teju Cole, Lars Iyer, Hari Kunzru, Dana Spiotta, and James Meek.
 I present the book here.

-I am also the co-editor of eight volumes, most recently on the methods and forms of world literature (Institutions of World Literature, published by Routledge); on the notion of creatureliness (for the European Journal of English Studies); on recent developments in memory studies (Memory Unbound, published by Berghahn); and on 'Contemporary Literature and/as Archive' (as a double special issue of LIT: Literature Interpretation Theory).
-My writing has appeared (or will appear) in journals such as Anglia, Arcadia, Criticism, Critique, Cultural Critique, Genre, Literature Compass, Journal of Modern Literature, Memory Studies, Modern Fiction Studies, Mosaic, Parallax, Poetics Today, Political Theory, Post45, Resilience, Studies in the Novel, Style, and Textual Practice.
+I am also the co-editor of ten volumes, most recently on the methods and forms of world literature (Institutions of World Literature, published by Routledge); on the notion of creatureliness (for the European Journal of English Studies); on recent developments in memory studies (Memory Unbound, published by Berghahn); and on 'Contemporary Literature and/as Archive' (as a double special issue of LIT: Literature Interpretation Theory).
+My writing has appeared (or will appear) in journals such as Anglia, Arcadia, Contemporary Literature, Criticism, Critique, Cultural Critique, Environmental Humanities, Genre, Literature Compass, Journal of Modern Literature, Memory Studies, Modern Fiction Studies, Mosaic, Parallax, PMLA, Poetics Today, Political Theory, Post45, Resilience, Studies in the Novel, Style, and Textual Practice.

 Here you find more information about my writing and my teaching.
 Where possible I have posted links to online versions of my essays.
 If there is no link, or if you run into a paywall, email me and I will send you a copy.